 Leaf Press Kit

-A Lifelong Hobby.
-Our Flower and Leaf Press Kit consists of a beautifully designed and crafted cherry and maple hand press, 50 sheets of blotting paper, 12 acrylic display frames and a self addressed stamped envelope.
-We also sell the Press (with 50 sheets of blotting paper) separately.
+Introducing our new Leaf Pressing Kit.
+The kit consists of a beautifully designed and crafted cherry and maple hand press, 50 sheets of blotting paper, 12 acrylic display frames and a self addressed stamped envelope.

 My 7-year old daughter, Olivia, and I caught the "leaf identifying bug" in the fall of 2012.
 While out on walks we would pick a couple leaves off a tree and place them in a book, then hopefully identify them at home with a few tree identification field guides that I've bought over the years.
 During that autumn, she and I collected hundreds of leaves and we stuffed them in my old woodworking catalogs.
 A few months later, while searching for an indoor activity, we simply glued the leaves onto cut-up construction paper and added some identification notes.
 We slid the mounted leaves in some 4" x 6" acrylic frames that we had around the house and stuck them on the fridge for display.
 She and I were very happy with our creations!

 We resumed collecting leaves in the Spring of 2013 and I discovered that my collecting technique was flawed because the Spring leaves contain more moisture than the dry, Autumn leaves.
 Pressing the wet, Spring leaves between the pages of books was not allowing them to dry and flatten properly, plus the moisture was ruining the pages.
 We needed a designated leaf press.